 The script jam.sh must have the executable bit set.
 If this is not the case you can add it by executing chmod +x jam.sh.
 Remember, that you need to run jam.exe instead of jam.sh on windows systems.

 After the build configuration, we can build targets such as our hello world program.
 The build targets are defined in the file called Jamfile in the project root, which is picked up by jam during the build step.
 Add the following lines to your Jamfile:

 This Jamfile uses the Main rule to build program named 'hello' from the source file main.cpp.
-The SubDir rule defines the so-called root variable, which stands for the project root directory.
-You can think of this for now simply as the path to your project root directory.
-The SubDir rule also sets the directory context for the following statements, until the next SubDir call.
+The SubDir rule defines the root variable and sets the directory context for the following statements, just like it was done in the Jamconfigure file.
 Thus, main.cpp will be looked for in the project root.
 If you run jam now, a program will be built named 'hello' on Unix or 'hello.exe' on windows, respectively.

 The command line parameter -q will stop the build on the first error.
 If you leave it out, the build step will continue, and skip the targets that fail to build.

 Jam can not only build programs, but also delete all previously built targets from your project directory.
 To do so you need to execute jam with the clean target: